-This is a very good recipe for people who like fudge brownies with a shiny

-  top.
-Not that there’s anything wrong with dull-topped or frosted brownies,
+This is a very good recipe for people who like fudge brownies with a shiny top.
+Not that there's anything wrong with dull-topped or frosted brownies, but if you like your brownies to have a sheen to them, try this recipe!

-  but if pulling out a pan of shiny brownies makes you happy, you’ll surely

-  get a dopamine rush from these.

 Update: I've noticed when I use Lindt chocolate I usually get a shiny top.

-  It would make since because Lindt has more cocoa butter, the cocoa butter

-  "loosens up" the batter and the sugar molecules float to the top.
+It would make since because Lindt has more cocoa butter, the cocoa butter "loosens up" the batter and the sugar molecules float to the top.

 Shiny Top Brownies

 - 3 ounces unsweetened chocolate chopped

 - 18 tablespoons unsalted room temp. butter, cut into chunks (9 oz) that's two sticks plus 2 tablespoons

 - ¼ teaspoon instant coffee crystals feel free to use more